 Dyffryn Cellwen and Banwen are the only two settlements in the Afon Pryddin SFRA and are situated to the west of the catchment.
 The area is bisected by the A4109 Intervalley Road which is the main road between the Neath and Swansea Valley community's.
 To the south of the catchment the managed forestry plantations dominate the landscape, along with the Rheola Windfarm which is set high on the ridgeline above Banwen.
 The Sarn Helen Roman Road, runs down from this ridgeline and forms the main road through the village of Banwen before crossing the A4109 towards the direction of the Brecon Beacons National Park.
 It is along the Roman Road and Camnant Road where the majority of surface water flooding can be seen on the FRAW mapping.
 The Blaen Nantcellwen is a small ordinary watercourse that comes down off the hillside behind Roman Road, Banwen and Main Road, Dyffryn Cellwen.
 It is fed by a number of smaller rivulets that converge at the junction between these two roads.
-Here a small amount of properties are at risk of flooding as It passes beneath a culvert at the junction and flows downstream to the confluence with the river Camnant.
-This confluence is located at the junction between the A4109 and Roman Road and it is here where another small amount of properties are at risk of flooding.
+Here a small amount of properties are at risk of flooding as It passes beneath a culvert at the junction between the A4109 and Roman Road and it is here where another small amount of properties are at risk of flooding.